friesofdoom/FriesBSCam/README.md

 Feel free to use and/or modify this plugin how ever you want.
 No credit required.
 But if you do want to thank me, drop a link to my YouTube channel somewhere in your video description - https://www.youtube.com/channel/UCrQWyvE44R5G6_Ho88OfQYA

 # Installation Instructions
+Download the DLL from the assets in the latest release - https://github.com/friesofdoom/FriesBSCam/releases/\
 Copy the dll file into:\
     <...>\Documents\LIV\Plugins\CameraBehaviours\\\
 After you use the camera for the first time, it will create a settings file in:\